P1Gaming/P1-OM-Info/src/Programming/Code_How_To.md

 ## Bug

 We document and track all our bugs on our Action Trello.
 If that does not sound familiar please ask about being added to it in programming chat in the Discord.
-If you have access to the Action Trello, we have a card describing the steps to creating a bug on the Trello board.

-Follow the instructions on this trello card: *[Trello Card](https://trello.com/c/fST1FYwE)*
+Learn more about bugs and our procedures *[HERE](./BugHandling.md)*